NEONScience/NEON-Data-Skills/tutorials/R/neonUtilities/neonUtilities.md

 <a href="https://github.com/NEONScience/NEON-utilities/tree/master/neonUtilities" target="_blank"> NEONScience/NEON-utilities</a>.

 First, we must install the package from the GitHub repo.
 You must have the **devtools** package installed and loaded to do this.
-Then load the package.
+Then load the `neonUtilities` package.

     # install devtools - can skip if already installed
     install.packages("devtools")

-    ## Installing package into '/Users/clunch/Library/R/3.4/library'
+    ## Installing package into '/Users/neon/Library/R/3.4/library'
     ## (as 'lib' is unspecified)

     ## Warning in install.packages :